 Prospect officials for the WHL are identified through various development camps and at other officiating seminars.
 Prospects are monitored in game situations and their progress is regularly evaluated to update depth charts for future opportunities in the WHL.

 Officials in the WHL receive a considerable amount of supervision and coaching.
 WHL supervisors act in a coaching role at the games they attend to assist with the individual development of each referee and linesman.
 A supervisor is in attendance at approximately 50% of all games played in the WHL.
 In addition to on-site supervision, the WHL also has a video editing suite that provides regular video training to the officials.
 Video clips are used to assist officials in understanding the expected penalty standards and on-ice technical skills required to be successful.

 The WHL is committed to working with the partners involved in the Officiating Development Model to support programs designed to assist in the recruitment and development of officials.

-The CIS provides a unique opportunity for officials to work a very high level of hockey with the added aspect of dealing with older players.
-Most of the players at the CIS level are graduates of junior hockey, either Major Junior or Junior A.
+USports provides a unique opportunity for officials to work a very high level of hockey with the added aspect of dealing with older players.
+Most of the players at the USport level are graduates of junior hockey, either Major Junior or Junior A.

 The major benefit of officiating in the USport ranks is it’s league policy to have every game supervised, this provides an enormous opportunity for its officials to learn on a constant game to game basis.